Asheville Travel Practicalities

 BANKING AND GETTING CASH

 You’ll have no problems getting cash from ATMs in Asheville and Western North Carolina.
-National and large regional banks with locations in the Asheville include Bank of America, Wells Fargo (formerly Wachovia), BB&T, SunTrust, TD Bank and First Citizens Bank, all with ATMs.
-Among the larger locally based banks and thrifts are Asheville Savings Bank and Hometrust Bank, which also have ATMs on national networks.
+National and large regional banks with locations in the Asheville include Bank of America, Wells Fargo (formerly Wachovia), First Bank (formerly BB&T and SunTrust, TD Bank and First Citizens Bank, all with ATMs.
 There are other smaller local banks, credit unions and savings banks, nearly all with ATMs that accept cards on the major networks such as Plus, Cirrus, MasterCard and Visa.
 Keep in mind that you will usually be charged a fee for using an ATM that is not a part of your home bank’s system.

 CELL PHONE SERVICE